lukeg101/lplzoo/SKI/README.md

-# Untyped Lambda Calculus
+# SKI Combinator Calculus
-Haskell implementation on  Moses Schinfinkel's SK-combintator calculus.
+Haskell implementation on  Moses Schonfinkel's SKI-combintator calculus.
 It's a Turing Complete model of computation consisting purely of applying terms `S`, `K` and `I`.

+This Calculus can be used as a basis for all combinatory logic.

 ## Prerequisites
 You need [Haskell](https://www.haskell.org/), this compiles with GHC 8.2.2 at least (Stack resolver: lts-11.0).